Maintaining of accounting documentation

 The taxpayer is entitled to provide an explanation for violations identified during the desk audit within ten days.

 Statute of limitations

-Taxpayers are allowed to make changes to prior period tax returns within the statute of limitations (three years).
+Taxpayers are allowed to make changes to prior period tax returns within the statute of limitations (5 years).
 No fines should apply to corrections in this case.